BWibo/3dcitydb-mkdocs/docs/citydb-tool/import.md

     ```

 !!! note
-    Ensure that the transformed coordinates remain consistent with CRS defined for your 3DCityDB instance.
+    Ensure that the transformed coordinates remain consistent with the CRS defined for your 3DCityDB instance.

 ### Defining import metadata